ccxt/ccxt/wiki/Manual.md

 - *Param `symbol` is required for exchanges `okx` and `kucoinfutures`*
 - *On `binance`, this is a private endpoint*

-You can obtain the absolute maximum leverage and maintenance margin rate for a market by accessing `market['limits']['leverage']['max']` and `market['maintenanceMarginRate']` respectively
-For many contract markets, the maximum leverage and maintenance margin rate will depend on the size of the trade.
+You can obtain the absolute maximum leverage for a market by accessing `market['limits']['leverage']['max']` For many contract markets, the maximum leverage  will depend on the size of the trade.
 You can access these limits via the `fetchLeverageTiers` method

 ```Javascript
 fetchLeverageTiers(symbol, params = {})